 Areas of Focus

-Public land use and management, public policy conflicts, voluntary collaboration, natural resource management, climate change, Superfund sites, and coastal and estuary management
+Coastal and estuary management, climate adaptation and resilience, strategic planning, public land use and management, public policy conflicts, voluntary collaboration, natural resource management, and Superfund sites.

 - Hudson River Sustainable Shorelines Project